Groundwater – the lifeblood of the Hill Country

 Groundwater Conservation Districts

 Groundwater Conservation Districts (GCDs) are the only entities in place to protect our groundwater resources.
-The Texas Legislature, recognizing the need for groundwater management after multiple lawsuits challenging the Rule of Capture, adopted SB1 in YYYY which allowed for the creation of GCDs.
+The Texas Legislature, recognizing the need for groundwater management after multiple lawsuits challenging the Rule of Capture, adopted SB1 in 1997 which allowed for the creation of GCDs.
 Districts are tasked with the development of groundwater management plans, the adoption of rules regulating the spacing and production of wells, and monitoring aquifer conditions.

 Glancing at the map below one will notice the prevalence of single-county GCDs.
 Since aquifers don’t follow or abide by political boundaries, a more regional approach to planning was needed.